gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 common to talk about feelings and some people might even judge it as "unprofessional".
 But that doesn't mean you don't *have* feelings, only that you might be not comfortable expressing them at the workplace.
-Nonviolent Communication is still useful, because you can *examine* your
+Even if you don't feel safe enough to express your feelings in the workplace, Nonviolent Communication is still useful, because you can *examine* your
 feelings:

 * Naming them will help you to get a better understanding of